Ultra-broad band perfect absorption realized by phonon-photon resonance in periodic polar dielectric material based pyramid structure: The PLC circuit model

-Here we present a equivalent LC circuit model for the square grating structure in Fig.~\ref{PLC}.a.
-As for the pyramid structure.
+Here we present {an} equivalent LC circuit model for the square grating structure in Fig.~\ref{PLC}(a). {It turns out that it can be successfully applied to 1D structure.} As for the pyramid structure.
 We can approximately view it as many squares vertically stacking over the substrate with same height $\Delta h$ and its width evenly decrease.
 Each of them becomes a distinct resonator and is connected with each other in parallel.
-The real situation may not look like this, but this model can give us an intuitive demonstration.
+The real situation may not look like this, but this model can {present} us an intuitive demonstration.
 From basic physics, we have the capacitance model of two metal parallel plate.
 However, when applying to the polar dielectric material, a numeric factor occurs\cite{zhou2006unifying}.

-where $\theta$ indicate the bottom corner of the pyramid and $c_1$ accounts for the nonuniform charge distribution at the strip surfaces due to the induced electric currents with a range of $0.2<c_10.3<$\cite{zhou2006unifying}.
+where $\theta$ indicate the bottom corner of the pyramid and $c_1$ accounts for the nonuniform charge distribution at the strip surfaces due to the induced electric currents with a range of $0.2<c<10.3$\cite{zhou2006unifying}.
 Two contributions make up the inductance $L_{n}$: \begin{itemize} \item Mutual inductance obtained for each plate $L_{m,n}$ \item Kinetic inductance that arrised from the kinetic energy of mobile charge carriers $L_{k,n}$ \end{itemize} It can be written in an uniform way\cite{wang2011phonon,zhou2006unifying,zhang2007nano}:

 where $\varepsilon_0$ and $\mu_0$ indicate the vacuum permittivity and permeability, respectively.
 Also notice that those formula we bring out above are given in per unit length of our structure since the magnetic polaritons are independent on the structure length along the direction of magnetic field.
 Therefore, it is proper to present in that way.
 The total impedance of $n$th resonator can be written as: